prajwalnikam7131/react-sticky-notes-web-app/README.md

 # Mini Sticky Notes Web App

+## Live Demo

+You can view the live version of the project [here](https://prajwalnikam7131.github.io/react-sticky-notes-web-app/)

 # Overview :
 > This is a simple web application that allows users to create, manage, and organize sticky notes.
 Users can write a title and description for each note, mark notes as done, unmark them, and delete notes as needed.